mycordaapp/commons/README.md

 ## What it does?

-Common helper and extension functions that can be reused anywhere
+Common helper and Kotlin extension functions that can be reused anywhere